Originally adopted October 3, 2017 and last amended March 23, 2024 – Reference document

 Section 9.
 Quorum

-Unless specified otherwise in these bylaws, a quorum of ten percent of the membership shall be required for valid meetings of the Convention, Special Meeting, or General Meeting.
+Unless specified otherwise in these bylaws, quorum shall be set at eighty percent of the median attendance of the five most recent General Membership Meetings by members in good standing, or five percent of total membership in good standing, whichever is higher.
+This quorum shall be required for valid meetings of the Convention, Special Meetings, or General Meetings.

 Article III: Membership